StanislauZubovich/UXMiniLab/Angular.md

             size: "=",
             perPage: "="
         }

-    b.
-Move method send() from controller to directive.
+    * Move method send() from controller to directive.
-    c.
-Call method send using angular events.
+    * Call method send using angular events.
 See https://docs.angularjs.org/api/ng/type/$rootScope.Scope
         Tips:
-            - Fire event from controller by: $rootScope.$broadcast('yourEventName'); // why $rootScope?
+            * Fire event from controller by: $rootScope.$broadcast('yourEventName'); // why $rootScope?
-            - Subscribe on this event in directive
+            * Subscribe on this event in directive
 4. Back button still should work!!

 Materials: